There's a 3-minute video walkthrough of the same incident at the top of the article if you'd rather watch than read.

-The pipeline is straightforward.
-A Go worker registers a GreetingWorkflow on a task queue called greeting-queue.
+The setup: a Go worker registers a GreetingWorkflow on a task queue called greeting-queue.
 The workflow executes a single activity, returns a result, and completes.
-The worker runs as a Kubernetes Deployment in the same cluster as the Temporal server.
+The worker runs as a Kubernetes Deployment in the same cluster as the Temporal server, which is the shape every Temporal-on-K8s setup I have seen at customers ends up in.

-Temporal UI showing the greeting-queue task queue with 1 poller and a completed GreetingWorkflow
+Temporal UI showing a healthy greeting-queue task queue with 1 active poller and a completed GreetingWorkflow, workers are polling and workflows complete in under a second

 This is the healthy state.
 The worker is polling, workflows complete in under a second, and the dashboard updates in real time.

-Temporal UI showing a workflow that timed out, the task was scheduled but no worker picked it up
+Temporal UI showing a timed-out workflow with zero pollers on the task queue, the task was scheduled but no Kubernetes worker pod picked it up

-The task queue page still shows a poller.
-Temporal keeps reporting the last known worker for up to five minutes after it stops polling.
-Everything looks fine on the Temporal side.
-The server is working correctly: it scheduled the task and is patiently waiting for a worker to claim it.
+The task queue page still showed a poller.
+Per the Temporal task-queue docs, Temporal keeps reporting the last known worker for up to five minutes after it stops polling.
+Everything looked fine on the Temporal side, because the Temporal side was fine: the server scheduled the task and was patiently waiting for a worker to claim it.

 $ kubectl get pods -n temporal -l app=greeting-worker